 Effective implementation of sexuality education largely depends on competencies of teachers.
+Qualitative research has shown that people who understand the importance of SE for youth also realize that there is a lack of human or educational resources necessary for implementing SE in schools.
 Framework documents view supporting professional development of teachers, promoting use of effective learning approaches and providing access to quality learning resources as one of the important factors of implementing sexuality education.
 In that regard, our teachers are facing serious challenges.

-There are expectations that topics that are not directly included in the national curriculum (certain key issues related to sexuality education and sexuality), will be elaborated on by teachers themselves while topics of sexuality education are not addressed or inadequately addressed by textbooks approved by the Ministry of Education and Science of Georgia.
+There are expectations from curriculum experts that topics that are not directly included in the national curriculum (certain key issues related to sexuality education and sexuality), will be elaborated on by teachers themselves while topics of sexuality education are not addressed or inadequately addressed by textbooks approved by the Ministry of Education and Science of Georgia.
 Under these circumstances, it is critically important to support professional development of teachers.

 Teachers and principals underlined lack of learning resources and insufficient professional support and have stated that qualifications of teachers need to be improved with regard to both content and methodology.

-In addition to professional development of teachers, creating additional learning resources and providing access to such resources is equally important.
-Access to textbooks that are relevant with regard to content and culture is of critical importance, as well as underlining taboo topics in teachers' training programs, additional textbooks or instructions, helping teachers learn strategies for teaching these topics and designing a guidance for creating enabling learning environment (especially about communicating with pupils about these issues and protecting confidentiality).
+It is equally important to change attitudes of teachers towards sexuality education.
+In addition to professional development of teachers, creating additional learning resources and providing access to such resources is especially important.
+Qualitative and quantitative research has indicated that access to textbooks that are relevant with regard to content and culture is of critical importance, as well as underlining taboo topics in teachers' training programs, additional textbooks or instructions, helping teachers learn strategies for teaching these topics and designing a guidance for creating enabling learning environment (especially about communicating with pupils about these issues and protecting confidentiality).

-Teachers have different levels of competencies and preparedness; therefore, they prefer a set of proven, experienced resources that they can directly use during their class.
+Teachers have varying levels of competencies and preparedness; therefore, they prefer a set of proven, experienced resources that they can directly use during their class.
 Teachers believe that they need more long-term trainings, as well as consultation with psychologists and sexologists in order to overcome barriers of communication about these topics.
-Here we must note that interpersonal skills of teachers, their openness when answering any questions that pupils may have is especially important.
+Here we must note that interpersonal skills of teachers, their openness when answering any questions that pupils may have, is especially important.
 According to experts of this field, effectiveness of teaching these issues largely depends on the desire to receive new information, creativity, empathy and good communication skills, use of simple and easily understood language (Alexander, Salas, 2017), as well as culturally relevant approaches that should be taken into account in programs for professional support of teachers.